A payroll tax pulse check: Does the flow of money even matter anymore?

 What does this mean for your practice?

-This tends to indicate that if the contractor doctor receives payment from patients directly instead of billing via the medical practice, the practice may be able to avoid being found liable for a retrospective payroll tax bill.
+This case indicated that if a contractor doctor receives payment from patients directly instead of billing via the medical practice, the practice may not be liable for a payroll tax bill on those payments.
 However, notable sections of the Act were not considered by the Court.
 For example, section 46 of the Act can deem payments from a third party to a contractor as that which was made by the deemed employer (i.e. considered to be ‘paid’ by the medical practice to the doctor) and therefore could potentially be subject to payroll tax.

-This should also be considered in light of recent State and Territory Revenue Office rulings and stances.
-The Commissioners for State Revenue in New South Wales, Queensland, South Australia, and Victoria have recently aligned their positions on the payment of payroll tax by issuing similar Rulings about health practices that engage health practitioners as independent contractors.
+The clarity given by Thomas and Naaz was taken away by some State and Territory Revenue Office rulings and stances.
+The Commissioners for State Revenue in New South Wales, South Australia, and Victoria have aligned their positions on the payment of payroll tax by issuing similar Rulings about health practices that engage health practitioners as independent contractors.
+These suggest that the flow of money does not hold much weight when it comes to determining payroll tax liability.
+Queensland issued a separate ruling however, which provides a comparatively clear path forward, whereas the other states have not followed suit.

 Our Recommendations